 (Pocket-lint) - Apple introduced a pressure-sensitive technology in 2015 called 3D Touch.
-But in 2018 the tech fell out of favour, and the iPhone XR, iPhone SE and iPhone 11 models replaced it with Haptic Touch.
+But in 2018 the tech fell out of favour, and the iPhone XR, iPhone SE, iPhone 11 models and iPhone 12 models replaced it with Haptic Touch.

 This is everything you need to know about Haptic Touch, how it works, what it lets you do and how it is different to 3D Touch.